Senior Infrastructure Engineer

 London

-VIQU have partnered with an international events company who are seeking a senior infrastructure engineer to aid with the design and implementation of their enterprise infrastructure landscape.
-They are currently migrating into an Azure infrastructure so previous experience in a similar role is a must, as well as M365 migration experience.
+VIQU have partnered with a leading international company who are seeking a senior infrastructure engineer to aid with the design and implementation of their enterprise infrastructure landscape.
+They are currently migrating into an Azure infrastructure, so candidates must have experience leading migrations from on-prem into Azure, and O365.

 Job duties of the Senior Infrastructure Engineer: